 We collect personal information in connection with providing legal services or carrying out business activities.

 The type of personal information we collect will depend on the nature of your dealings with us.
 We will collect personal information directly from you whenever it is reasonable and practicable to do so.
 We may also collect personal information from third parties in the course of providing legal services to you.

 We will use personal information in order to provide legal services, to market our services and to comply with our legal obligations.
 We will use personal information provided by you for the purpose for which it was collected, a purpose to which you have consented or a purpose permitted by law.

 We may also use your contact information to keep you updated on legal developments or services which may be relevant or of interest to you.

 We may disclose your personal information to other organisations or individuals to assist us in providing legal services to you.
-Where it is necessary for us to give third parties access to your personal information, we will take reasonable steps to ensure that those third parties comply with the National Privacy Principles when they handle your personal information.
+Where it is necessary for us to give third parties access to your personal information, we will take reasonable steps to ensure that those third parties comply with the Australian Privacy Principles when they handle your personal information.

 Security of personal information

 Pigott Stinson takes reasonable steps to protect your personal information from misuse, unauthorised access, loss, amendment or disclosure.

 You should be aware however that transmission of data is entirely secure and Pigott Stinson cannot accept responsibility for the security of information transmitted over the Internet.